videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start-ILS.md

 ### App Architecture

 App will contain a container component which includes user component with videos.
-Each video component will have conrols button for mic, camera , leave meeting ,screen share and HLS button.
+Each video component will have controls button for mic, camera , leave meeting ,screen share and HLS button.

 We are goting to work on these files:

 - API.js: Responsible to handle API calls such as generating unique meetingId and token
 - App.js: Responsible to render meeting container and meeting join.
-- MeetingContainer.js - Responsible to render conrols button for mic, camera , leave meeting ,screen share and HLS button , participant view and player view.
+- MeetingContainer.js - Responsible to render controls button for mic, camera , leave meeting ,screen share and HLS button , participant view and player view.
 - ParticipantView.js - Responsible to render participant audio , video and screen share.
 - PlayerView.js - Responsible to render player view for play hls stream.

 ### Step 1: Get started with API.js

-Before jumping to anything else, we have write API to generate unique meetingId.
+Prior to moving on, we must create an API request to generate unique meetingId.
 You will require auth token, you can generate it using either by using [videosdk-rtc-api-server-examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples) or generate it from the [Video SDK Dashboard](https://app.videosdk.live/api-keys) for developer.

 ```js title="API.js"
 export const authToken = "<Generated-from-dashbaord>";